 Filing for an Extension

-Now that we have answered the question “How can I get a copy of my W-2 if I lost it?” and determined how to get a replacement W-2, and it still looks like you would not have your tax documents on time, you can request an extension from the IRS.
+You can still request an extension from the IRS.
 The agency follows a rigorous process, but it could help you under certain circumstances, such as a lost W-2.

 When filing for an extension, you need to use Form 4868 (Application for Automatic Extension of Time to File U.S. Individual Income Tax Return).
 According to the IRS, Form 4868 would automatically give you an extra six months of preparation to fill out and file your tax return.